GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 You need to set the environment variable `DATAFORM_REPOSITORY_ID` to the repository name (not the development workspace) configured in Challenge 4.

+Note that the provided Git reference points to a tag in the remote repo, which includes the working code for the fact & obt tables.
+So Dataform will be using our code instead of the code built by the participants in the previous challenges.

 > **Warning** Keep in mind that the DAG runs the Dataform pipeline which will recreate the tables.
-At the time of this writing, recreating tables unfortunately removes the row level security filters and data policies although there are bugs filed to address this issue.
+At the time of this writing, recreating tables unfortunately removes the row level security filters and data policies, although there is a bug filed to address this issue.
+The current alternative is to apply these measures as part of the Dataform ([post_operations](https://cloud.google.com/dataform/docs/dataform-core#define-SQL) for RLS and [policy tags](https://cloud.google.com/dataform/docs/policy-tags) for masking) or Cloud Composer pipelines.

 ## Challenge 9: Monitoring the workflow